CarolinaFledgling/Simple-Landing-Page-/README.md

 # Simple Landing Page

 ## Description
 This project was made independently and without any starter code.
-The project is made with HTML, CSS and JavaScript, following a series of lectures on the theme “JavaScript & the DOM”.
+It is made with HTML, CSS and JavaScript, following a series of lectures on the theme “JavaScript & the DOM”.

 ## General info
 The project required me to build a landing page that uses JavaScript to create an interactive navigational.